delboy1978uk/bone-mail/README.md

 ];
 ```
 ### sending email
-Any classes that need set up with the `BoneMvc\Mail\Service\MailService` can have it injected via your package class
+Any classes that need set up with the `Bone\Mail\Service\MailService` can have it injected via your package class
 (remember and add a use statement with the full class) :
 ```php
 $mailService = $c->get(MailService::class);